 Downloading files

-DC21 allows you to download any Data File, or multiple Data Files, to your local computer.
+DC21 allows you to download any Data File, or multiple Data Files to which you are authorised to access, to your local computer.

 If you download a single file, it will be saved on your computer in its usual format.
 If you simultaneously download more than one file, the files will be combined into a ZIP file and that ZIP file will be downloaded to your computer.
 (This ZIP file is not a Bagit format ZIP file.)